Friday, January 27, 2012

 Mexican Guacamole Plus Tips

-There is nothing quite so simple and delicious as a bowl of colorful guacamole.
+There is nothing quite as simple and delicious as a bowl of colorful guacamole.

 The avocados were nice and ripe, and the entire recipe only took about 5- 6 minutes to make.

-It's a perfect gluten free party dip for Sunday's Feb 5 Superbowl Game.
-Use celery sticks or corn chips as dippers and enjoy!
+Use celery sticks or (gluten free Non GMO) corn chips as dippers and enjoy!

 What makes a guacamole recipe Mexican?

-I used the small variety of avocado which come from Mexico, and the optional tequila really authenticates it as Mexican !!!
+I purchased Haas avocadoes which come from Mexico, and the optional tequila really authenticates it as Mexican !!!
 Hola

 Helpful Tips for buying and using avocados:

-1. If you make the guacamole in advance, be sure to leave the pits in the dip until you serve it .
-It will help keep the avocado dip from turning brown..
+1. If you make the guacamole in advance, be sure to leave the pit in the dip until you serve it.
+The pit will help keep the avocado dip from turning brown..
 Remove the large pit before serving!

-3. If you need to use the avocado sooner, put it into a brown paper bag ( never a plastic bag) together with a banana or an apple to speed up the ripening process.
+3. If you need to use the avocado sooner, put it into a brown paper bag (never a plastic bag) together with a banana or an apple and the gases from the other fruit will speed up the ripening process.

 Mexican Tequila Guacamole Recipe